zzl-hyun/zzl-hyun.github.io/content/en/authors/admin/_index.md

 #   link: files/cv.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: "kgh9985@jbnu.ac.kr"
+# email: "kgh9985@jbnu.ac.kr"

 ---

-Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Hello,

+I am Kihyeon Kim, a student of the Department of Computer Science and Engineering at Chonbuk National University, ID 202246109.

+I am interested in Artificial Intelligence and Cloud Computing, and I aim to develop innovative solutions through these fields.

+I strive to solve problems, improve efficiency, and contribute to the advancement of technology.

+My goal is to continuously learn and grow, expanding my capabilities through various projects and experiences.

+Thank you.

-{{< icon name="download" pack="fas" >}} {{< staticref "uploads/resume.pdf" "newtab" >}}Download{{< /staticref >}} my resumé as a PDF.
+{{< icon name="download" pack="fas" >}} {{< staticref "uploads/resume.pdf" "newtab" >}}my resume{{< /staticref >}}